RightToPrivacy/crypto_homes/README.md

 # crypto_homes

+See my video tutorial/demo on this here: https://tube.tchncs.de/w/cssAP6Syz9vUduCv99ExLN

+Right now you can find crypto_homes for download at: http://gg6zxtreajiijztyy5g6bt5o6l3qu32nrg7eulyemlhxwwl6enk6ghad.onion/RightToPrivacy/crypto_homes

-takes current /home directory and creates encrypted sdcard /home (luks) copies + adds to boot + turns usb stick into hardware key.
+make_vol command creates usb key + encrypted sdcard (/home) (luks) + adds to mount at boot.

+After running make_vol, simply insert your crypto_homes created usbstick key and boot with the sdcard.

-With Pinephone/Pinetab setups in mind but can be used for other Linux device setups as well.
+Made with Pinephone/Pinetab setup in mind but can be used for other Linux device setups as well.

 ## About:
 Ever thought about the benefits of compartmentalization?
 Such as additional encrypted "homes" (removable/storable) sdcards in addition to your interal storage home directory (giving you chance to switch back/forth between 'homes')?